-Now, you may be wondering how is it possible to create a virtual version of an entire physical system?
+Now, you may be wondering How is it possible to create a virtual version of an entire physical system?
 It’s possible due to a technology called Hypervisor.
 Let’s understand it with an example.

 Suppose, you want to run 2 operating systems simultaneously, for that you’ll require 2 different laptops or PCs.
 Now, every time there is a requirement to run a new OS along with the old ones, you will be forced to buy new hardware.
-Certainly, this is not a cost-friendly option.
+Indeed, this is not a cost-friendly option.

 This is where Hypervisors come into play.
 A hypervisor can divide/isolate the resources of a single PC/Laptop and allows you to install a new OS using the isolated resources.
-So, on a single Laptop/PC you can run multiple operating systems simultaneously.
+So, on a single Laptop/PC, you can run multiple operating systems simultaneously.

 The OS running on top of hypervisors are called Virtual Machines (VM) or Guest Machines and the system on which the hypervisor is running is called the host system.

 So, if you want to run multiple VMs or allocate more resources to a single VM, you’ll require a lot of resources such as RAM, storage and CPU cores on the host system.
 Also, to use virtualization technology optimally, it should be supported by the processor.

 Don’t worry, all the processors mentioned in this CPU for virtualization list support Virtualization technology.

 Here’s the summary of the best CPU for Virtualization in 2023: